What Is an Insurance Claim?

 - Unemployment Insurance Claim.
 If an individual becomes unemployed, they may file an Unemployment Claim with local authorities to receive their unemployment compensation benefits.
 All states have their own version of this claim form - some have are available for e-filing only.

-- IRS Form 1095-A, Health Insurance Marketplace Statement, also known as an IRS Health Insurance Form, provides members of the Health Insurance Marketplace data about their policies, options, etc.;
+- IRS Form 1095-A, Health Insurance Marketplace Statement, provides members of the Health Insurance Marketplace data about their policies and options;

-- IRS Form 1095-B, Health Coverage.
-Individuals use this Federal application to verify that they are eligible for health coverage;
+- IRS Form 1095-B, Health Coverage, used to verify eligibility for health coverage;

-- IRS Form 1095-C, Employer-Provided Health Insurance Offer and Coverage.
-Applicable Large Employers (ALE) members may use this document to inform their employees about health insurance coverage.
+- IRS Form 1095-C, Employer-Provided Health Insurance Offer and Coverage, used by Applicable Large Employers (ALE) to inform their employees about health insurance coverage;

-- IRS Form 8962, Premium Tax Credit.
-Taxpayers use this application to understand their premium tax credit.
+- IRS Form 8962, Premium Tax Credit, used for calculating the premium tax credit.

 Physicians and other healthcare providers and professionals may use this legal document to submit claims for medical services.
 Form CMS-1500 provides information about the patient and insured, their diagnosis, treatment, and insurance details.